puchen8229/EMPBOOTSTRP/README.md

       Step 2: Implementation of dgp, est, prp functions (select is optional.)
       Step 3: obtain an estimable Model skeleton DGP as the output of dgp(Model,T,M).
 For empirical application replace GDP$ENDOG by the empirical data.
       Step 4: obtain a complete Model skeleton EST as the output of est(Model=DGP).
-      Step 5: obtain the test statistic values (Cshareo) by Cshareo = prp(Model=EST,PRP.PARAM) Step 4: run the bootstrap procedure MODEL.BOOT(Model=EST,PRP,)
+      Step 5: obtain the test statistic values (Cshareo) by setting Cshareo = prp(Model=EST,PRP.PARAM) Step 6: run the bootstrap procedure MODEL.BOOT(Model=EST,PRP,)

+The crucial step in using EMPBOOTSTRP is the implementation of three
+functions: dgp, est, and prp.
+Once these three functions are completed, the bootstrap test becomes a routine task.
+The R community offers a wide range of packages that can be used to implement dgp and est.

 ## Example 1

 This example demonstrates how to use EMPBOOTSTRP to run bootstrap tests on parameter restrictions and impulse-response functions in a VAR model.
-The R community offers a wide range of packages that can be used to generate data and estimate parameters for various types of models.
-In this case, we utilize the MRCIGVAR package for data generation and parameter estimation in a VAR model.
+In this case, we utilize MRCIGVAR package for data generation and parameter estimation in a VAR model.
 We match the parameters in the VAR model to the given structure of